Do I need to be Covid vaccinated to attend the Festival?

 Do you have EFTPOS facilities?

-Some of our stallholders and peddlers may not have EFTPOS facilities, so we recommend bringing cash or using the ATM facilities which will be available at the Festival.
+Some of our stallholders and peddlers may not have EFTPOS facilities, and connectivity can be an issue, so we highly recommend bringing cash or using the ATM facilities which will be available at the Festival.

 Can I dress up in costume?

 Most definetely, in fact we encourage it!
 It not only adds to the atmosphere of the Festival but helps you become fully imersed in medieval life.
 Here are some ideas for costumes.